mosahosseini/EDAN20/README.md

-I have not created any of the notebooks.
-All credits goes to <a href= "https://github.com/pnugues/ilppp/tree/master">pnugues </a> .
-I just provide solution to the excersices.
+I have not created any of the notebooks; all credit goes to <a href= "https://github.com/pnugues/ilppp/tree/master">pnugues </a>.
+My contribution lies solely in providing solutions to the exercises.